 The difference between an osteopath and a chiropractor is that a chiropractor focuses on providing care for the spine, muscles, and joints.
 Meanwhile, an osteopath can provide care in several other areas of the body and prescribe medication.

 If you were injured or suffer a painful condition, you have several options for treatment.
 Our chiropractors can provide a personalized approach to your chiropractic treatment to help alleviate your discomfort.
-Reach out to our office today at (239) 631-5445 to learn more about how we can help you work toward regaining your health without the use of drugs.
+Reach out to our office today to learn more about how we can help you work toward regaining your health without the use of drugs.

 Primary Differences Between a Chiropractor and an Osteopath